citomni/docs/how-to/services-authoring-registration-usage.md

 * **Options** (the service map's `'options'`) are for **construction-time wiring** only.
 They are passed as the constructor's 2nd parameter.
 Keep them minimal and deterministic.
 * **Configuration** (the config tree) expresses **runtime policy**.
 Read it via the deep, read-only wrapper: `$this->app->cfg`.

+Routes are not part of `cfg`.
+Treat routing as a separate compiled artifact, not a configuration node.
+Route definitions may be declared by providers (For example via `Registry::ROUTES_HTTP`), but they are merged and cached by `App::buildRoutes()` (and `App::warmCache()` for caching), not via the config merger.

 **Config merge order (last wins):**

 1. Vendor baseline: `\CitOmni\Http\Boot\Config::CFG` (or CLI)